LucasVanDongen/Constraint/README.md

 In this case you will have to add the constraint manually to the view.
 It's the maximum amount of flexibility but a bit more work.

+## Known issues and TODO's
+This is the `0.1` release of this library but it already has been used in a few projects internally and all of the major kinks have been worked out.
+The following issues exist:

+* Not all class funcs on `Constraint` return `NSLayoutConstraint` or `[NSLayoutConstraint]` yet
+* The Fluent API hasn't been used everywhere yet
+* The API might undergo some name changes, for example probably `snap` will be deprecated in favor of a simple variant of `attach`

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.